Estonia: Society

-Major changes in the demographics of Estonia have taken place after the country restored independence in 1991.
+The Estonian society has undergone considerable changes since the country had restored full independence in 1991.
 Some of the more notable changes have taken effect in the level of stratification and distribution of family income.
-The Gini coefficient has held steadily higher than the EU average (31 in 2009), although it has dropped.
-The registered unemployment rate in 2024 was 7.6%.
+The Gini coefficient has held steadily higher than the European Union average (31 in 2009), although it has clearly dropped.
+The registered unemployment rate in January 2021 was 6.9%.

-Estonia's population on 1 January 2025 (1,369,285 people) was about 3% higher than in the previous census of 2021.
-211 different self-reported ethnic groups are represented in the country's population and 243 different mother tongues are spoken.
-Census data indicate that Estonia has continued to stand out among European countries for its highly educated population – 43% of the population aged 25–64 have a university education, which puts Estonia in 7th place in Europe (Estonian women rank 3rd).
+Estonia's population on 31 December 2021 (1,331,824 people) was about 3% higher than in the previous census of 2011.
+84% of people residing in Estonia in 2021 lived in Estonia at the time of the previous census as well.
+11% had been added by births and 5% by immigration over the ten years 2011–2021.
+Nowadays, 211 different self-reported ethnic groups are represented in the country's population and 243 different mother tongues are spoken.
+Census data indicate that Estonia has continued to stand out among European countries for its highly educated population – 43% of the population aged 25–64 have a university education, which puts Estonia in 7th place in Europe (Estonian women rank 3rd in terms of educational attainment).